MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-get-started-mac.md

     ![Service Fabric Explorer viewed from the host Mac][sfx-mac]

-## Install the Service Fabric plugin for Eclipse Neon
+## Install the Service Fabric plugin for Eclipse Neon (optional)

 Service Fabric provides a plugin for the Eclipse Neon IDE that can simplify the process of building and deploying Java services.

+1. In Eclipse, ensure that you have Buildship version 1.0.17 or later installed.
+You can check the versions of installed components by choosing **Help > Installation Details**.
+You can update Buildship using the instructions [here][buildship-update].

-1. In Eclipse, choose **Help > Install New Software...**
+2. To install the Service Fabric plugin, choose **Help > Install New Software...**

-2. In the "Work with" textbox, enter: http://dl.windowsazure.com/eclipse/servicefabric.
+3. In the "Work with" textbox, enter: http://dl.windowsazure.com/eclipse/servicefabric.

-3. Click Add.
+4. Click Add.

     ![Eclipse Neon plugin for Service Fabric][sf-eclipse-plugin-install]

-4. Choose the Service Fabric plugin and click next.
+5. Choose the Service Fabric plugin and click next.

-5. Proceed through the installation and accept the end-user license agreement.
+6. Proceed through the installation and accept the end-user license agreement.

 ## Next steps